 She began working with a coach, got sponsorships and has since had a string of podium and first place finishes in stage and trail running races.
-Her speciality is mid-distance races.
+Her specialty is mid-distance racing.

-“I don't know what it is but I keep entering those shorter, sharper races.
-It might be that I have more of a talent for that," she says.“You can race more if you do the 30 k to 40 k distance.
-I love racing.
+“I don't know what it is but I keep entering those shorter, sharper races,” she says.
+“You can race more if you do the 30 k to 40 k distance.
+And I love racing.
 That's part of why I do it.
 I crave competition.”

-Meg's three tips for bringing mindfuness to the trail:
+Meg's three tips for bringing mindfulness to the trail:

 Create your context for each training session

 By consciously determining what you want to get out of each session, you will avoid tumbling along in an unconscious blur of day-to-day slog.
 It takes five minutes, and when you get better at it, one minute.
 Before you step out the door ask yourself what you want to get out of the next few hours.
 Maybe it’s an escape after a long day.
 Maybe you want to learn more about your downhill running.
 Perhaps you need to relax and take it easy.
 Or maybe you want to consciously push yourself to the correct splits and times you laid out for yourself.
 Whatever it is, take a quiet moment to determine it consciously before you set off.